ANISH-422004/CRM/APIdocumentation.md

 ## Authentication

 - **Note:** No authentication is currently implemented in this version.
-Ensure proper authentication middleware is added for production environments.

 ---